uv: A Complete Guide to Python's Fastest Package Manager

 Formatting code

-uv includes a built-in uv format command that formats Python code using Ruff’s formatter.
-This follows the same pattern as cargo fmt in Rust: the formatter is a separate tool under the hood, but uv provides a convenient interface so you don’t need to think about it as a separate dependency.
+uv includes a uv format command that formats Python code using Ruff’s formatter.
+This follows the same pattern as cargo fmt in Rust: the formatter is a separate tool under the hood, but uv provides a convenient interface so you don’t need to think about it as a separate dependency. uv downloads and caches the Ruff version it needs the first time you run it.

 # Format all Python files in the project